BladeRunnerJS/brjs-clock/README.md

 [![Build Status](https://travis-ci.org/BladeRunnerJS/brjs-clock.svg)](https://travis-ci.org/BladeRunnerJS/brjs-clock)

-brjs-clock is a library that provides a Clock class that allows to control the flow of time for a testing environment.
+brjs-clock is a library that provides a Clock class that allows the test writer to control the flow of time during tests.

 ## Installation